-Alerts are the main entities for your incident management flow within OpsGenie.
-Alerts start keeping the information whose content was provided by the triggering event and finalized according to your configuration once they are created.
-The content of the alerts keeps getting updated as long as there are interactions/updates on them.
+Alerts are the main entities for your incident management flow within Opsgenie.
+Alerts start keeping information provided by the triggering event and are finalized according to configurations once they are created.
+The content of the alerts is updated as long as there are interactions/updates to them.

-The content of alerts consists of both the informational fields whose values are specified by you and the state fields that OpsGenie keeps updating as long as there are interactions with or updates on the alert.
+The content of alerts consists of both the informational fields whose values are specified by the end user and the state fields that Opsgenie keeps updating as long as there are interactions with or updates on the alert.

 The informational fields and their limitations are:

 - Message: This is the only mandatory informational field.
-You can also provide HTML formatting for the message values.
+HTML formatting for the message values is also supported.
 This field is limited to at most 130 characters.
-Once the alert was created, the message value can not be updated.
+The message value can be updated later if necessary.

-- Teams: Names of the Teams that were added to the alert to be notified.
+- Responders: Names of the responders that were added to the alert to be notified.

 - Alias: The user-defined identifier for the alert which is limited to at most 512 characters.
-OpsGenie will assign a unique value for this field while the alert is getting created if one is not specified by you.
+Opsgenie will assign a unique value for this field while the alert is getting created if one is not specified by end user.

 - Entity: This field is generally used to specify the domain that the alert is related to, such as name of the server or application which is limited to at most 512 characters.

-- Recipient states: Shows the last state of the recipient users according to the alert.
-As long as there is any update for a recipient user like receiving a notification, executing an action, etc., OpsGenie keeps updating their states.
+- Responders states: Shows the last state of the responder users according to the alert.
+As long as there is an update for a responder user like receiving a notification, executing an action, etc., Opsgenie keeps updating their states.

-- Activity Log: OpsGenie provides any user or system activity related with an alert along with their update times on this section with the time sequence.
+- Activity Log: Opsgenie provides any user or system activity related to an alert along with their update times on this section with the time sequence.
 Alert creation, user interactions including actions, notifying or skipping to notify a user, de-duplication events are some of the example activities.